 Supplementing your diet with high-phenolic olive oil has been shown to improve your cardiovascular health.
 High-phenolic olive oil, but not low-phenolic olive oil, has been shown to improve both blood pressure and endothelial function9.
 And just three weeks of consuming two tablespoons a day of high-phenolic olive oil improved cholesterol levels, whereas low-phenolic olive oil consumption actually worsened cholesterol levels10.
 The negative effect of low-phenolic olive oil strengthens the importance of using high-quality EVOO.

-Want to know more about how much olive oil you will need to consume to reap these benefits?
-Learn more here.
+Want to know more about how much olive oil you will need to consume to reap these benefits? check out this article.

 Still hungry for more?
 Get the full scoop on the stories in this post at these links: